 - Health and life science.

-The Science & Technology Council is an expert advisory body to the Government.
 The principal body responsible for funding transport research (and all other research) is the Slovenian Research Agency.
 This independent public funding organisation implements tasks related to the National Research and Development Programme and the creation of a European Research Area.
 The agency is also responsible for awarding grants for national programmes and projects and for promoting research and science in Slovenia.